sitegeist/Sitegeist.Silhouettes/README.md

 # Sitegeist.Silhuettes

-## Centralized property configuration for the Neos.ContentRepository
+> Centralized property configuration for the Neos.ContentRepository

 It is common that properties in various NodeTypes are expected to behave identically.
-This is usually achieved with mixins.
-This is not optimal since on the one hand many mixins are created that only contain a single property and o the other hand this mechanism does not cover the case where properties with different names share similarities.
+This is usually achieved with mixins but those are bound to a fixed property name do not cover the case where properties with different names share similarities.

-The `Sitegeist.Silhuettes` package uses preconfigured property-configuration from Settings in multiple NodeTypes.
-This adds a way to centralize configuration for cases where mixins are not sufficient and settings shall be synchronized betweeen properties with different names.
+The `Sitegeist.Silhuettes` package uses preconfigured property-configurations from the settings in multiple NodeTypes.
+This adds a way to centralize pererty-configuration for cases where mixins are not sufficient and settings shall be synchronized betweeen properties with different names.

 The settings from the configured silhuette are merged with the configuration that is found in the nodeType with the local configuration taking precedence over the silhuette.

 ## Authors & Sponsors